top of page

 For businesses, the benefits go far beyond just offering a bit of tap water:

-Connection with a growing eco-community – With over 330,000 refill stations worldwide, Refill has become a recognised sustainability badge.
+• With a growing eco-community and over 330,000 refill stations worldwide, Refill has become a recognised sustainability badge.
 Being part of it can help position your business as forward-thinking, responsible, and part of a much bigger network.

 💡 Bonus perk: Listing on the Refill app is a form of free advertising.
 Instead of paying for marketing to attract foot traffic, your business is automatically promoted to thousands of nearby app users looking for refill points.